System-Glitch/Solidity-IDE/README.md

 At the top right of the screen is the accounts panel.
 This panel allows you to manage ganache account.
 You can select which account you're currently using.
 When sending a transaction or depolying a contract, the fees will be withdrawn from the selected account.

 <p align="center"><img src=".github/accounts.png" alt="Accounts panel"></p>

+If the list is empty, this is probably because the IDE opened before the server finished loading.
+Just click "_refresh_".

 #### Compile, deploy and test